1984 United States presidential election in Minnesota

 Despite Mondale carrying his home state, Republican Senator Rudy Boschwitz was re-elected the same night.
 When Reagan was asked in December 1984 what he wanted for Christmas, he joked, "Well, Minnesota would have been nice".
-This marked the first time that a Republican won two terms without ever winning the state at least once.
+This was also the first time in history that a Republican president was elected twice without ever carrying Minnesota, and the first of any party since Woodrow Wilson did so in 1916.
+This feat has since been repeated twice, in 2004 and 2024.